Centrifugal compressor: Volume flow per unit time

-Other features common to performance maps are:
+Other features common to performance maps are constant-speed lines, constant-efficiency islands, and design or guarantee points.

-Constant speed-lines
+Constant-speed lines

 The two most common methods for producing a map for a centrifugal compressor are at constant shaft speed or with a constant throttle setting.
-If the speed is held constant, test points are taken along a constant speed line by changing throttle positions.
-In contrast, if a throttle valve is held constant, test points are established by changing speed and repeated with different throttle positions (common gas turbine practice).
+If the speed is held constant, then test points are taken along a constant-speed line by changing throttle positions.
+In contrast, if a throttle valve is held constant, then test points are established by changing speed and repeated with different throttle positions (common gas turbine practice).
 The map shown in Figure 5.2 illustrates the most common method; lines of constant speed.
 In this case, we see data points connected via straight lines at speeds of 50%, 71%, 87%, and 100% RPM.
-The first three speed-lines have 6 points each while the highest speed line has five.
+The first three speed-lines have 6 points each, while the highest speed line has five.

-Constant efficiency islands
+Constant-efficiency islands

 The next feature to be discussed is the oval-shaped curves representing islands of constant efficiency.
-In this figure we see 11 contours ranging from 56% efficiency (decimal 0.56) to 76% efficiency (decimal 0.76).
+In this figure, we see 11 contours ranging from 56% efficiency (decimal 0.56) to 76% efficiency (decimal 0.76).
 General standard practice is to interpret these efficiencies as isentropic rather than polytropic.
-The inclusion of efficiency islands effectively generates a 3-dimensional topology to this 2-dimensional map.
+The inclusion of efficiency islands effectively generates a 3-dimensional topology for this 2-dimensional map.
 With inlet density specified, it provides a further ability to calculate aerodynamic power.
 Lines of constant power could just as easily be substituted.

-Design or guarantee point(s)
+Design or guarantee points

 Regarding gas turbine operation and performance, there may be a series of guaranteed points established for the gas turbine's centrifugal compressor.
 These requirements are of secondary importance to the overall gas turbine performance as a whole.
 For this reason, it is only necessary to summarize that in the ideal case, the lowest specific fuel consumption would occur when the centrifugal compressor's peak efficiency curve coincides with the gas turbine's required operation line.

 In contrast to gas turbines, most other applications (including industrial) need to meet a less stringent set of performance requirements.
 Historically, centrifugal compressors applied to industrial applications were needed to achieve performance at a specific flow and pressure.
-Modern industrial compressors are often needed to achieve specific performance goals across a range of flows and pressures; thus taking a significant step toward the sophistication seen in gas turbine applications.
+Modern industrial compressors are often needed to achieve specific performance goals across a range of flows and pressures, thus taking a significant step toward the sophistication seen in gas turbine applications.

-If the compressor represented in Figure 5.2 is used in a simple application, any point (pressure and flow) within the 76% efficiency would provide very acceptable performance.
-An "End User" would be very happy with the performance requirements of 2.0 pressure ratio at 0.21 kg/s.
+If the compressor represented in Figure 5.2 is used in a simple application, then any point (pressure and flow) within the 76% efficiency would provide very acceptable performance.
+An end user would be very happy with the performance requirements of 2.0 pressure ratio at 0.21 kg/s.